Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/index.md

 class="noun">[Kenkō](https://en.wikipedia.org/wiki/Yoshida_Kenk%C5%8D)</a>
 (<span lang="ja">兼好</span>, <abbr title="died">d.</abbr> <abbr
 title="circa">c.</abbr> 1352) also offered guidance in his book <cite>Essays in Idleness</cite>, published around 1330:[@EssaysInIdleness p.
+130]

+{%aside%}
-130] {%fn%}<span class="noun"
+<span class="noun"
-lang="ja-Latn">Kenkō</span> goes on to apply this strategic advice as part of an extended metaphor for good governance and living well: “In all things, do not seek for distant advantage.
+lang="ja-Latn">Kenkō</span> goes on to apply this strategic advice as part of an extended metaphor for good governance and living well:

+> In all things, do not seek for distant advantage.
 Simply maintain correctly what is close to hand.
 In the words of the Chinese sage [Duke Xiao of Qing](https://en.wikipedia.org/wiki/Zhao_Pu), ‘Do what is good, and ask no questions of the future.’
-Surely a ruler should also govern in this way.”{%endfn%}
+Surely a ruler should also govern in this way.
+{%endaside%}

 > If someone engaged in a game of shell matching neglects the shells in front of
 > him while he looks around to check what others might be hiding in their